cesar-rgon/desktop-app-installer/README.md

 | Desktops and applications installer menu taking as source official repositories, third-party ones or others on Ubuntu, Debian, Linux Mint or LMDE linux (desktop or server).| ![Logo][tux-shell-terminal-logo] |
 | --- | --- |

-There are a lot of applications included in the default list, but this list can be modified by the user by just editing a single text file.
+There are a lot of applications or desktops enviroments included in the default list, but this list can be modified by the user by just editing a single text file.
 Furthermore, users can add subscripts to extend main menu functionality, for example, add new repositories, setup applications, etc. In addition, exist one separate script for each application as an alternative way to do the installation proccess without the main menu.

 > _Spanish version can be found [here][leeme.md] ( Versión española disponible [aquí][leeme.md] )_